-The Executive Report compares several key facility metrics in a interactive business intelligence system.
-This results include: osts for utilities, building operations, janitorial services, building and grounds maintenance, building security, which comprise the majority of facility operation costs.
+The Executive Report compares several key facility metrics in an interactive business intelligence system.
+The results include: costs for utilities, building operations, janitorial services, building and grounds maintenance, building security, which comprise the majority of facility operation costs.
 The 2019 report had the following sections:

 - Organization & Property Demographics

 - Costs by Type (custodial, maintenance, utilities, security)

 An example graph of EUI (energy use intensity) is shown above.
 Each participating institution is shown with a vertical bar.
 The various color shadings represent the quartiles and the horizontal black line is the median for the group.